 Admission requires a B.A., B.S. or B.F.A. from a regionally accredited college or university and a minimum GPA of 2.5 for the bachelor's degree, or for the last 60 semester-units or 90 quarter-units of coursework taken.
 However, due to the limited number of seats available in each track, GPAs considerably above the minimum are usually needed to gain an admissions offer.
 The program accepts students with U.S. citizenship or permanent resident (green card) status, but not those with international student visas, such as F-1.

-The Spring 2019 application is now open on Cal State Apply.
+The Fall 2019 application is now open on Cal State Apply.
+The Summer 2019 application will open on February 1, 2019.

 For Fall applicants: